Satanic Ritual Abuse (SRA)

 by Satanists.
 However, it had few points of similarity to classic SRA stories.

-Close to three decades have passed since the panic began in 1980.
+It is approaching four decades since the panic began in 1980.
 Many lurid headlines have been published;

 many disturbing books have been written; many seminars have been held.
 But no hard evidence has been discovered that shows that a Satanic